andrwe455/MonsterUniversity/README.md

 ### Installing Node.js
 1. Download the most recent version of Node.js from [this link](https://nodejs.org/en/download/prebuilt-installer).
 2. After the `.msi` installer finishes downloading, run it and follow the installation process.
-  2.1.
-Choose the directory you want Node.js to be installed, this option will be available in the installation process.
+3. Choose the directory you want Node.js to be installed, this option will be available in the installation process.
-  2.2.
-On the *Custom Setup window*, click *Add to PATH* and then *Next*.
+4. On the *Custom Setup window*, click *Add to PATH* and then *Next*.
-  2.3.
-Check the checkbox on the *Tools for Native Modules* window and click *Next* to finish the installation.
+5. Check the checkbox on the *Tools for Native Modules* window and click *Next* to finish the installation.
+6. In case it asks you for permissions, grant them.
+If not, then skip this step.

+>[!NOTE]
-To check if Node.js has been correctly installed, open **Windows Powershell** and run the command `npm -v`, which should output the installed version number.
+>To check if Node.js has been correctly installed, open **Windows Powershell** and run the command `npm -v`, which should output the installed version number.

 ### Making a local repository of this project in your machine
 1. Position yourself in the directory where you want this project to be located.